claireweiz/weather_dashboard/README.md

 <h2>Setup steps</h2>

-You can follow the setup tips to complete Django environment settings, and run my app in your local server.
+You can follow the instructions below to set up the Django environment and run my app in your local server.

-First,copy and paste the following command in the terminal to download my code:
+First, copy and paste the following command into your terminal to download my code:
 ```
 git clone https://github.com/claireweiz/weather_dashboard.git
 ```